 Setting Up Alerts

-Tecton can automatically generate materialization health alerts that are sent to a specified email address.
+Tecton can automatically generate materialization health alerts and online store feature freshness alerts that are sent to a specified email address.
 See Types of Alerts for more details.

 It is highly recommend that an alert email is set for each FeatureView that is being consumed in production.